shawn-njj/self-managed-kubernetes-installation/README.md

 ```

-### Step 6: Configure kubectl to have access to the cluster
+### Step 6: Configure kubectl in Worker Node to have access to the cluster

 - Go to Worker Node, create hidden directory "$HOME/.kube"
 ```